Crop steering, irrigation scheme, and drain

 A suitable irrigation strategy

 When discussing the irrigation strategy, a few things should be noted, these are the irrigation cycle size, intervals, starting and stopping times of irrigation.
-Depending on the growing stage of the crop, the weather, and the desire of the grower (e.g., crop steering, strengthening the root system, energy saving, etc.).
-Also, attention should be paid to the amount and moment of (the first) drain.
+These may vary depending on the growing stage of the crop, the environmental conditions, and the desire of the grower (e.g., crop steering, strengthening the root system, energy saving, etc.).
+Also, attention should be paid to the nutrient solution and amount and moment of (the first) drain.
+Any nutrient deficiencies and/or excess will effect the cannabis plants.
+A balanced nutrient solution in combination with the right irrigation strategy and application system is the key to healthy crops.

 The preferred application system for cannabis cultivation on stone wool is pressure compensated drip irrigation.
 Recommended is to have two drippers for the bigger blocks (666), while only one for the smaller blocks.
 Also the size of the crop plays a role, and therefore, cultivar-dependent; the more vigorous, bushy plants will need more water.